Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

 Sometimes cryptographic accelerators only support certain cryptographic mechanisms partially.
 The capability description language allows specifying some restrictions, including restrictions on key sizes, but it cannot cover all the possibilities that may arise in practice.
 Furthermore, it may be desirable to deploy the same binary image on different devices, only some of which have a cryptographic accelerators.
 For these purposes, a transparent driver can declare that it only supports a [capability](#driver-description-capability) partially, by setting the capability's `"fallback"` property to true.

 If a transparent driver entry point is part of a capability which has a true `"fallback"` property and returns `PSA_ERROR_NOT_SUPPORTED`, the core will call the next transparent driver that supports the mechanism, if there is one.
+The core considers drivers in the order given by the [driver description list](#driver-description-list).

 If all the available driver have fallback enabled and return `PSA_ERROR_NOT_SUPPORTED`, the core will perform the operation using built-in code.
 As soon as a driver returns any value other than `PSA_ERROR_NOT_SUPPORTED` (`PSA_SUCCESS` or a different error code), this value is returned to the application, without attempting to call any other driver or built-in code.

-The order in which the drivers are called is unspecified and may be different for different entry points.

 If a transparent driver entry point is part of a capability where the `"fallback"` property is false or omitted, the core should not include any other code for this capability, whether built in or in another transparent driver.